 Although most students must maintain some part-time employment, it is very difficult to maintain full- time employment and a field experience unless the 40 hours of employment is flexible.
 Evening and weekend placement options are extremely limited and there is no guarantee for a field placement for evenings and weekends.

 Occasionally students will have an employment opportunity at the agency where they are completing their practicum experience.
 This situation often creates a conflict with the completion of the field education course requirements and is not a recommended option; however, is allowed under certain circumstances.
 (Please refer to the field program manual for specific details on the requirements and the process for requesting an Employment-Based Field Practicum.)

-Students should review Agency Placements located on the Field Education website, as well as other posted materials regarding practicum opportunities prior to the completion of their field application.
+Students may review previous agency placements located on the Field Education website, as well as other posted materials regarding practicum opportunities prior to the completion of their field application.
 Once a student identifies their desired social work practice area they should complete the field application packet.

 All students planning to enroll in a field education course must complete the Field Application the semester prior to their practicum.
 All applications should be typed and instructions need to be followed.
 (Students should also retain a copy of the field application on their computer.)
-Once completed, the field application packet should be forwarded to the Field Office, Enderis Hall, Room 1075 by the designated deadlines.
+Once completed, the field application packet should be submitted through the Social Work Field Website by the designated deadlines.

-Field applications are due to the field office during the following time periods.
+Field applications are due during the time periods listed below.